digitalfabrik/integreat-app/docs/02-troubleshooting.md

     * Add the workspace folder
     * Maybe also add user specific configuration locations and appdata folder if required
 * Run the IDE as administrator
-* For first time android developer try to open Android Studio and create and start one of the samples (there are a lot of hints present)
+* For first time android developer open IntelliJ with the Android Support plugin installed, create an Android project and start the app.

 ## `ERROR watch...
 ENOSPC` when running `yarn start` on Linux
 Increase the number of inotify watches by running